deployd/docs/docs/collections/notifying-clients.md

 <!--{
-  title: 'Notifying the Client of Changes with Sockets',
+  title: 'Notifying the Client of Changes with Messages',
   tags: ['guide', 'collection', 'sockets', 'emit'] }-->

-## Notifying the Client of Changes with Sockets
+## Notifying the Client of Changes with Messages

 Keeping all of the clients of your API up-to-date with your collection's latest data is simple with collection events.
-For example, in a `PUT` event, you can notify all connected clients of the changes to the object being updated by calling the [emit()](/docs/collections/reference/event-api.md#s-emit) function.
+For example, in a `PUT` event, you can notify all connected clients of the changes to the object being updated by calling the [emit()](/docs/collections/reference/event-api.md#s-emit) function to send all connected users a message.

-The `emit()` function takes an event argument and an arbitrary data object to send to all of the connected clients  (eg. `emit('my event', {foo: 'bar'})`).
-Dpd.js clients can listen for these events using the `on()` method (eg. `dpd.todos.on('my event', fn)`).
+The `emit()` function takes an event argument and an arbitrary data object to send to all of the connected clients  (eg. `emit('my message', {foo: 'bar'})`).
+Dpd.js clients can listen for these events using the `on()` method (eg. `dpd.todos.on('my message', fn)`).

 ### Example